phiresky/sqlite-zstd/README.md

   Perform an incremental maintenance operation taking around the given amount of time.
   This will train dictionaries and compress data based on the grouping given in the TransparentCompressConfig.

+  **In order for the size of your database file to actually shrink, you also have to call "VACUUM"**.
+Otherwise SQLite just marks pages as free (and reuses them for new data).

   `duration_seconds`: If given amount of time is 0, do a single step and exit as soon as possible.
 If given amount of time is null, run until all pending maintenance is complete.